 Editor instruction: insert the following paragraphs below the fifth paragraph and change the existing sixth paragraph

-Following a successful negotiation of an Extended DBand TSPEC in a PBSS or in a DBand infrastructure BSS a TS is created and is identified within non-PCP/non-AP DBand STA by a combination of TSID, BSSID, and destination AID, and is identified within the PCP DBand STA and AP DBand STA by a combination of TSID, source DBand STA address and destination AID.
+Following a successful negotiation of an Extended DBand TSPEC in a PBSS or in a DBand infrastructure BSS, a new alocation is created, or an existing allocation is modified.
+Within a PBSS or infrastructure BSS, each allocation is uniquely identified by a combination of Allocation ID, source AID and destination AID.

-Following successful negotiation of a PTP TSPEC, the frames corresponding to the PTP TSPEC are indentified within the DBand STA by the combination of TSID, requesting non-AP DBand STA address, responding non-AP DBand STA address, direction, and SP TSID.
+Following a successful negotiation of a PTP TSPEC or a TSPEC in DBand, the frames corresponding to the PTP TSPEC or TSPEC are indentified within the DBand STA by the combination of TSID, requesting non-AP DBand STA address, responding non-AP DBand STA address, direction.

 It is always the responsibility of the non-AP STA to initiate the creation of a TS regardless of its direction.
-A STA that is not a DBand STA shall not transmit a PTP TSPEC or an Extended DBand TSPEC.
-The non-AP DBand STA that is not the source DBand STA of a specific TS shall not initiate the exchange of an Extended DBand TSPEC to the AP DBand STA or PCP DBand STA to create that TS.
+An STA that is not a DBand STA shall not transmit a PTP TSPEC or an Extended DBand TSPEC.
+A non-AP DBand STA that is not the source of a specific TS shall not initiate the exchange of a TSPEC to the AP DBand STA or PCP DBand STA to create that TS.
 Any non-AP DBand STA can issue a PTP TSPEC to any other non-AP DBand STA to create a TS.

 Editor instruction: starting from the eigth paragraph, change the subclause as indicated below

-In the case of traffic relayed by an PCP/AP, the sending and receiving non-PCP/non-AP STAs may both create individual TSs for the traffic.
+In the case of traffic relayed by a PCP/AP, the sending and receiving non-PCP/non-AP STAs may both create individual TSs for the traffic.
 In an infrastructure BSS, any traffic classifier created for the downlink TS applies equally regardless of whether the source is in the same BSS or reached through the DS.

 In an infrastructure BSS in the OBand, a non-AP STA may simultaneously support up to eight TSs from the HC to itself and up to eight TSs from itself to other STAs, including the HC.
 The actual number it supports may be less due to implementation restrictions.